disclaimer

 How to Seal a Criminal Record in Pennsylvania

 Individuals may be considered ineligible if convicted of assault crimes, sexual crimes, or have a record of four or more misdemeanors that are categorized as a second-degree misdemeanor or higher.
-Interested persons may fill the Petition for Order for Limited Access form and submit it to the court of common pleas in the county where the crime occurred.
+Interested persons may fill out the Petition for Order for Limited Access form and submit it to the court of common pleas in the county where the crime occurred.
 The state's clean slate act also provides a programmed means of clearing records for eligible persons.
-While the limited access law seals records on the request of interested individuals, the clean state act is an automated action by the government that requires no payment.
+While the limited access law seals records on the request of interested individuals, the Clean State Act is an automated action by the government that requires no payment.
 However, more types of criminal records may be sealed under the limited access law.
-For instance, records of crimes involving firearms may be sealed under the limited access law but such criminal records are ineligible for sealing under the clean slate act.
+For instance, records of crimes involving firearms may be sealed under the limited access law, but such criminal records are ineligible for sealing under the Clean Slate Act.

 What Crimes Can Be Expunged in Pennsylvania